All 7 Superman Movies in Order

 I’d recommend skipping the 2017 version of the Justice League and instead advise you to watch Snyder’s infinitely better and longer director’s cut released in 2021.

 In the weeks after Superman’s death, Bruce Wayne sets out on a mission to assemble a group of superheroes to help him defeat an alien invasion led by Steppenwolf and ordered by the infinitely powerful Darkseid.
 The Flash, Aquaman, Wonder Woman, and Cyborg are part of the team he assembles.
-However, Steppenwolf and his minions prove to be too much for them to handle.
+However, Steppenwolf and his minions are too much for them to handle.

 The team realizes they have to resurrect Superman if they are to stand a chance against the alien invasion.
-Viewers got to witness Superman’s resurrection in a whole new light after the first Justice League film.
+Viewers witnessed Superman’s resurrection in a new light after the first Justice League film.
 Eventually, Superman swoops in to save the day.

 Unlike the theatrical cut, this version is well-balanced and vastly improves on the flaws of the original.
 It feels like an entirely new movie.